Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 The proof of Theorem \ref{T:Geometric_Lyapunov} (i) relies on the theory of Brownian trajectories on hyperbolic spaces.
 More concretely, some quantitative results on the boundary behavior of Brownian trajectories by Lyons \cite{Lyons} and Cranston \cite{Cranston} and on the shadow of Brownian trajectories by geodesic rays are our main ingredients.
 This allows us to replace a Brownian trajectory by a unit-speed geodesic ray with uniformly distributed leaf-direction.
 Hence, Part (i) of Theorem \ref{T:Geometric_Lyapunov} will follow from Theorem \ref{T:VA_smooth}.

 To establish Part (ii) of Theorem \ref{T:Geometric_Lyapunov} we need two steps.
 In the first step we adapt to our context the so-called {\it Ledrappier type characterization of Lyapunov spectrum} which was introduced in \cite{NguyenVietAnh17a}.
 This allows us to show that a similar version of Part (ii) of Theorem \ref{T:Geometric_Lyapunov} holds when the expansion rates in terms of geodesic rays are replaced by some heat diffusions associated with the cocycle.
 The second step shows that the above heat diffusions can be approximated by the expansion rates.
-To do this we establish a new geometric estimate on the heat diffusions. which relies on the proof of the geometric Birkhoff ergodic theorem (Theorem \ref{T:geometric_ergodic}).
+To this end we establish a new geometric estimate on the heat diffusions which relies on the proof of the geometric Birkhoff ergodic theorem (Theorem \ref{T:geometric_ergodic}).

-\begin{problem} \rm Is Theorem \ref{T:Geometric_Lyapunov} still true if $(X,\Lc)$ is the whole regular part of a singular holomorphic foliation $\Fc$ by hyperbolic Riemann surfaces on a compact complex manifold $M$ and $\mathcal A$ is the holonomy cocycle ? \end{problem}
+\begin{problem} \rm Is Theorem \ref{T:Geometric_Lyapunov} still true if $(X,\Lc)$ is the whole regular part of a singular holomorphic foliation $\Fc$ by hyperbolic Riemann surfaces on a compact complex manifold $M$ and $\mathcal A$ is the holonomy cocycle ?
+We can begin with the case where $M$ is a surface. \end{problem}